ArpMichaelB/GlacierBot/README.md

 3. The channel ID of the channel you wish to search.
   The easiest way I've found to get that channel id is via this project: http://johnnythetank.github.io/youtube-channel-name-converter/

+### Optional Items

+1. Twitch Channel ID: You can find this in the twitch settings, specifically under connections, in the League of Legends section, copy the numbers after "ttv-".
+2. Twitch OAuth Key: Pull this from the site: https://twitchtokengenerator.com/, On opening the site choose the custom scope option.
+We require the following scopes:
+* v5
+	* channel_editor
+* Helix
+	* user:edit:broadcast
+###### These aren't required, like the above items.
+Leave the fields blank if you aren't going to use it.

 ### Properties File